Take-Home Pay Calculator 2026

 For the complete 2026 federal bracket structure and threshold amounts, see our 2026 federal tax brackets guide.

-How Pre-Tax Deductions Reduce Your Tax Bill
+How 401k and Pre-Tax Deductions Reduce Your Taxable Income

-Every dollar contributed to a traditional 401k, HSA, or employer health insurance plan reduces your taxable income before federal and state taxes are calculated — making pre-tax contributions more efficient than equivalent after-tax savings.
+Every dollar contributed to a traditional 401k, HSA, or employer health insurance plan reduces your taxable income before federal and state taxes are calculated: making pre-tax contributions more efficient than equivalent after-tax savings.

 | Pre-tax contribution | Amount | Federal tax saved (22%) | FICA saved (7.65%) | Net cost after tax savings | 2026 limit |